Tampa Bay Buccaneers vs. New Orleans Saints NFL Week 8 Odds, Plays and Insights for October 31, 2021

 Saints stats and trends

-- In New Orleans' six games this season, it has three wins against the spread.
+- New Orleans has three wins against the spread in six games this season.

-- New Orleans' games this season have eclipsed the over/under two times in six opportunities (33.3%).
+- New Orleans' games this season have gone over the total in two out of six opportunities (33.3%).

-- New Orleans is 3-0 against the spread and 3-0 overall when the team puts up more than 21 points.
+- New Orleans is 3-0 against the spread and 3-0 overall in games when it records more than 21.0 points.

-- In games that New Orleans picks up over 332.1 yards, the team is 1-1 against the spread and 1-1 overall.
+- When New Orleans totals more than 332.1 yards, the team is 1-1 against the spread and 1-1 overall.

-- The Saints have turned the ball over six times, eight fewer times than the Buccaneers have forced turnovers (14).
+- This season the Saints have six turnovers, eight fewer than the Buccaneers have takeaways (14).

 Home and road insights

-- Tampa Bay is winless against the spread, and 2-1 overall, in away games.
+- Tampa Bay is winless against the spread, and 2-1 overall, on the road.

-- The Buccaneers are winless ATS (0-2) away from home as 5.5-point favorites or more.
+- The Buccaneers are winless ATS (0-2) on the road as 5.5-point favorites or more.

-- Tampa Bay has hit the over once in three away games this year.
+- Tampa Bay has gone over the total once in three road games this season.

 Powered by Data Skrive.